porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/text-link/text-link.code.md

 ### Usage with a framework specific router
 In order to work properly with a framework specific router component it's necessary to render `<p-text-link>` with a `<span>` tag and wrap it with an `<a>` tag created by a framework specific router component.
-Additionally it's necessary to add some styling information for the framework specific router link like in the following SCSS code block (SCSS variables are available in the Porsche UI SCSS Utility npm package).
+Additionally it's necessary to add some styling information for the framework specific router link like in the following SCSS code block (SCSS variables are available in the Porsche Design System SCSS Utility npm package).

 ```
 a {